Yvonne Mewengkang

 Yvonne Elizabeth Mewengkang (born 22 June 1982) is an Indonesian diplomat who is currently serving as the chief of staff to the foreign minister since 9 September 2025.
 She previously served as the deputy chief of staff.

 Early life and education

-Mewengkang was born in Palu on 22 June 1982 as the daughter of a soldier.
-Due to her father's career, she moved frequently during her childhood, living in different cities such as Makassar and Bandung for elementary school, and later in Denpasar for both middle and high school.
+Mewengkang was born in Palu on 22 June 1982 as the daughter of Christofel Mewengkang and Femmy Semen.
+Her father was a retired army colonel who was the chief of the socio-political office in Bali and the East Nusa Tenggara between 1996 and 2002.
+Her father's career necessitated her to move frequently during her childhood, living in different cities such as Makassar and Bandung for elementary school, and later in Denpasar for both middle and high school.
 After completing high school, she returned to her hometown to study communication sciences at the Sam Ratulangi University in Manado.
 Her studies sparked her interest in diplomacy.
 During her foreign service, she received a Edward E. Masters fellowship from the United States–Indonesia Society to study at the American University School of International Studies.
 She graduated with a master's degree in international politics in the summer of 2012.